-The Day a Hindi Fanatic was dragged out of the Closet
+The Day a Hindi Chauvinist was dragged out of the Closet

 TAMIL TRIBUNE, October 1997 (ID.
 1997-10-02)

 Hindi, Hindi everywhere!
 You turn on the radio, you hear Hindi news, Hindi songs!
 You turn on the television, you see Hindi movies, Hindi serials, Hindi news!
-You fly Air India or Indian Airlines, you hear Hindi announcements, even if the fight is between Madurai and Chennai - two cities within the non-Hindi speaking Tamil Nadu.
-Go to the railway station, you see Hindi signs everywhere, even in rural Tamil Nadu, even if not a single person in that area (except for the station manager who is forced to learn Hindi) can read them.
+You fly Indian government owned Air India, you hear Hindi announcements, even if the fight is between Madurai and Chennai - two cities within the non-Hindi speaking Tamil Nadu.
+Go to the railway station, you see Hindi signs everywhere, even in rural Tamil Nadu, even if not a single person in that area (except for the station manager) can read them.

 "Out with English!
 It is the relic of the British rule" cry the Hindi politicians to the masses.
 One such politician is the former Chief Minister of the Hindi-speaking State of Uttar Predesh, Mulayam Singh Yadav.
 He championed the cause of Hindi and led a holy jihad against English.
 "English should be ousted from offices and schools.
 Hindi, and Hindi only", he shouted at public meetings.
 He sent correspondence in Hindi to other state chief ministers, even to chief ministers of non-Hindi speaking states.

 In December 1989 he declared that he would not look at any non-Hindi document sent to his office.
 The English-medium schools in Uttar Pradesh drew his wrath.
 In his venomous public addresses he said that these schools produced "corrupt and dishonest citizens" and that they should be closed.